Academic Cooperative Programs

 - Students complete the JHU Homewood Academic Cooperative Program Cross-Registration Form, found in the Office of Academic Advising or the Office of the Registrar.

-- Pre-health students registering for prerequisite courses not offered at JHU, will take the completed form to Ms. Katie Cruit in the Pre-Professional Programs Office for signature.
+- Pre-health students registering for prerequisite courses not offered at JHU, will take the completed form to the Pre-Professional Programs Office for signature.

-- Students then submit the signed form to Ms. Trish Tierney in the Office of the Registrar in Garland Hall.
+- Students then submit the signed form to the Office of the Registrar in Garland Hall.

-NOTE: If a student needs to make changes (ie: Add/Drop) to cooperative program course registration, they must notify Ms. Tierney in the JHU Registrar’s Office.
+NOTE: If a student needs to make changes (ie: Add/Drop) to cooperative program course registration, they must notify the Registrar’s Office.
 All changes to cooperative program course registration must be made through the JHU Office of the Registrar.

 - Students are responsible for identifying course information at the host university, including course schedule information and availability.